samsenko/stock-direction-prediction/README.md

 The model could likely be improved by further tuning of the many hyperparameters (FEATURES, JUMP, MEAN_LENGTH, N_COMPONENTS, C and gamma).
 Additionally, adding more features than just lag variable derived from the moving average-smoothed data may improve the accuracy of the model.
-Finally, increasing the amount of data both so as to increase the sample size on the significance tests and to allow for the prediction of more companies would likely be beneficial.
+Finally, increasing the amount of data both so as to increase the sample size on the significance tests and to allow for the prediction of more companies would be beneficial.